Androsh7/tunnel_over_anything/README.md

 In client mode, ToA expects to receive raw packets on it's listening port, assemble the data and transmit it via the client connector.

-Generally the server connector will be internally facing, whereas the client connector will point to a public ip.
+Generally the server connector will be internally facing, whereas the client connector will point to a public IP.

 [Example server config](docs/server_side_config.toml)
 ```